usebedrock/bedrock/README.md

 ## Installation with icon font generation

 * If you want to use icon fonts you need more dependencies than just node.
 Icon font generation is optional.
 Set `icons.generateIconsFromSource` to `true` in `bedrock.config.js` to activate icon fonts.
 * In order for the icon font generation to work, install the required gems using `bundle install`.
-You will need <a href="http://bundler.io">Bundler</a> for this.
+You will need [Bundler](http://bundler.io) for this.
 We depend on a Ruby gem called `fontcustom`.
 Bundler will install the required dependencies.
-    * You might also need to install fontforge using <a href="http://brew.sh/">brew</a>.
-For download instructions see the <a href="https://github.com/FontCustom/fontcustom">fontcustom</a> repo.
+    * You might also need to install fontforge using [brew](http://brew.sh).
+For download instructions see the [fontcustom](https://github.com/FontCustom/fontcustom#installation) repo.

 ## Major commands